How to Remove PUPs and Other Unexpected Things From Your Computer

 The steps we are about to take have a small chance of causing problems.

-Whenever that’s the case, I strongly recommend you take a full image backup of your machine before you do anything else.
+Whenever that’s the case, I recommend you take a full image backup of your machine before you do anything else.
 That way, you’ll have that backup to restore should anything below go wrong.

 Uninstall the somewhat well-behaved